 General practice has recently seen a surge in early retirements and with the proportion of GP partners aged over 55 rising above 30% for the first time, this trend is set to continue.
-With many practices undertaking partnership change or set to, GP Surveyors examines why a property valuation is needed and the benefits of instructing a healthcare valuation specialist.
+With many practices undertaking partnership change or set to, GP Surveyors examines why a GP premises valuation is needed and the benefits of instructing a healthcare valuation specialist.

 GP premises Market Valuations

 The process of a property-owning partner leaving can be quite straight forward, if existing or new partners wish to buy out the departing partners share in the property.
 In such a scenario the practice simply needs to instruct specialist healthcare surveyors to carry out a market valuation, to ascertain the current value of the practice premises.

 Instructing specialist surveyors to carry out a market valuation of the practice property is essential as the basis of valuing a GP surgery is different from the valuation of other commercial premises.
 A healthcare surveyor would commonly value the surgeries’ property based on the practice’s rental income stream (e.g. Notional Rent).
 Comparable evidence of similar GP practice rental income in the given area is also key to a surveyor producing an accurate market valuation.
 A firm of experienced healthcare surveyors should have access to a significant amount of up-to-date comparable evidence, which will enable them to produce a reliable market valuation of a practice.

 Avoiding GP premises valuation disputes

 Valuation disputes are uncommon but have been known to happen during partnership change, with the departing partner wishing the valuation to be higher and those buying in wanting it to be lower.